mtrl-ubc/mtrl361/intro.md

-# Python for manufacturing engineers
+# Python for Materials Engineers

+These set of notebooks introduces Python programming concepts for the third year Materials Engineering course MTRL 361 - Modelling of Materials Processes.
-This notebook introduces basic Python programming concepts tailored to second-year manufacturing engineering students.
-The aim is to provide tools to analyze manufacturing processes, design testing plans, and understand process parameters.
+The aim is to provide tools to analyze manufacturing processes using Python by developing a set of notebooks for implementing the Finite Difference Method.

 ```{tableofcontents}
 ```